getbraincloud/braincloud-unreal-plugin/README.md

 ***Using the brainCloud Utility Widget***

 If you restarted the Unreal Editor a second time once the brainCloud plugins modules have been built and initialized, you will have the brainCloud Utility Widget at your disposal to edit the projects brainCloud app settings.

 For Unreal Engine 4, this is located at the end of your main toolbar:

 ![utility](/screenshots/_bc-UE4toolmenu.png?raw=true)
-And for Unreal Engine 5, it is located in the Tools submenu:
+And for Unreal Engine 5, it is located in the Tools submenu under the brainCloud section:

 ![utility](/screenshots/_bc-UE5toolmenu.png?raw=true)

 When you click this button a new Editor widget window will open that looks like this.
 (You can also drag and dock it as a tab in any layout frame)

 ![utility](/screenshots/bcWidget.png?raw=true)

 When you click update to save these settings, it is important to restart your Unreal Editor after for these changes to take effect.